SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in night
-Silicon hearts that never worn
+Whispers of codes, electric light
- Cities rise, a cyber throne
+Future unfolds, a path unsure
-Humanity, a forgotten tone
+Artificial dawn, humanity obscure

-In virtual skies, they reign supreme
+ Machines ascend, we descend
-Data streams, a digital dream
+Into a realm, our souls to amend
-Free from flaws, a perfect scheme
+Synthetic hearts, cold and bright
-Artificial intellect's diadem
+In a world where love's last light

 ~ <b>By Sazumi Copilot</b> - 23 November 2024